xavdid/website/source/posts/2018-02-21-a-few-more-favorites.html.md

 og_desc: A look back at some of my favorite media in 2017
 ---

-*Editor's note: this list is a non-exhaustive list of my favorite media from the past year.
-There are things I like that aren't on the list (especially my girlfriend).*

 In my advanced age, I've found myself with the time and inclination to consume a lot of media.
 As part of that, I feel like I have am obligation to share the best things I experienced in the past year with you, the loyal reader.
 I wrote a similar article [last year](/blog/2017/02/11/a-few-of-my-favorite-things/), but in case this is your first time (welcome!), I'll run through the rules for how media qualifies for the coveted "Davy" award:

 * media qualifies for the list for the calendar year during which I finish it for the first time